Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 You can use it as an imput for [MAO.py](https://github.com/Symbiosis-JU/Bioinformatic-pipelines/blob/main/MAO.py) script!

 ## MAO script
-This script is simple, but briliant at the same time.
+This script is simple, but brilliant at the same time.
 It uses ```zotu_table_expanded.txt``` of COI data as an in input and produces:
 - barcode.txt that contains info about most abundand COI barcode, taxonomy and bacteria presence
 - barcode.fasta, containing most abundand Eucaryotic COI barcode per each library/sample